Frequently Asked Questions

 How soon do you need to receive the samples?

 The sooner you can get the samples to the laboratory, the more accurate the test results will be.
 The required time between collection and receipt at the laboratory is 48 hours, so mail or ship samples the same day of collection to avoid delay.
-Also, avoid Friday, weekend and just prior to holiday mailings.
+Avoid shippling samples on Friday, during the weekend, and prior to major holidays.